The Alpine Fault

 Communications and public services

 All communication systems including land and cell-phones may be down in many parts of West Otago.
 Satellite based telephone systems will initially be the main means of communication.
-Queenstown could become completely isolated if the airport is damaged.
+The Wakatipu including Queenstown could become completely isolated if the airport is damaged.

-Water, sewerage, energy, transport, health, and social services may be disrupted for weeks.
+Water, sewerage, energy, transport, health, and social services are likely to be disrupted for weeks.

 Cessation of most commercial activity may occur in many parts of the South Island, however, many local economies will be maintained solely by recovery activities.
 As in any disaster some people may suffer terribly, and others will profit.